 Income inequality and the lack of economic opportunities have robbed many in the 9th District of their chance at the American Dream.
 By fixing healthcare, funding our schools, raising the minimum wage, and investing in infrastructure programs, we can help our communities prosper.

-Our current minimum wage is not a living wage and needs to be raised; a one-size-fits-all minimum wage is not the solution.
-I support raising the minimum wage to at least $12/hour and tying it to the cost of living so that it will keep pace with future inflation and be appropriate for different geographic locations.
+Our current minimum wage is not a living wage; a one-size-fits-all minimum wage is not the solution.
+I support raising the minimum wage to at least $12/hour, but also tying it to the cost of living so that it will keep pace with future inflation and be appropriate for different geographic locations.